Silent Degradation in OT Systems

 A segmentation boundary introduced without clear ownership of its ruleset degrades like any unowned dependency in the environment.
 A monitoring tool that generates alerts no one has the operating mandate to act on produces signals, not response.

-The deeper problem is sequence.
+The deeper problem is dependency.

 Security controls are selected and deployed against assumed conditions about how the environment will behave.
 Their effectiveness depends on the environment behaving as documented.

-A firewall added to a decayed network boundary provides only the appearance of security.
+A control added to a decayed network boundary provides only the appearance of security.
 The control is present.
 The foundation is not stable.
 Security layered onto a degraded foundation inherits the instability it was meant to address.

 Convergence extends the degradation surface

-Convergence also introduces dependencies the original OT architecture did not carry.
-Identity depends on time.
-Recovery depends on backup integrity.
-Redundancy depends on opaque network state.
+Converged infrastructure fails differently from traditional control systems.
+Virtualization platforms, shared storage, domain services, and management networks degrade internally before the applications they support show symptoms, and those early signals do not naturally enter the process alarm model.
+Convergence also introduces dependencies the original OT architecture did not carry: identity depends on time, recovery depends on backup integrity, redundancy depends on opaque network state.
 Each dependency is a boundary where ownership may be incomplete and degradation can accumulate silently.

 Those dependencies are also the paths that monitoring and management traffic must traverse to surface degrading conditions.
 Security segmentation designed to limit lateral movement can inadvertently block those same paths, suppressing the indicators needed to detect degradation before it reaches a failure threshold.

-More of the degradation conditions in converged environments remain operationally invisible.
 The system becomes harder to understand at the same rate that it becomes more dependent on being understood.
 Resilience is consumed before the condition surfaces.

-Degradation as attack surface amplifier
+Degradation as consequence amplifier

 That enlarged set of degradation conditions removes the floor under any disruptive event that reaches the environment, adversarial or otherwise.
 A routine equipment failure, a process upset, or a planned maintenance action hitting unexpected system state all produce worse outcomes in a degraded environment than in a maintained one.